 This linkage strengthened after the Six-Day War, especially from the early 1970s onwards, with the first translations of works by Oz and Yehoshua.
 During that time, the moral aspect attributed to Hebrew literature acquired a distinctive political undertone.
-Prominent voices in the American literary and journalistic discourse called attention to the affinity between Oz and Yehoshua’s translated works and the authors themselves, and the political Left in Israel.
-Accordingly, Hebrew literature’s moral-humanist themes were described in terms of what they expressed vis-à-vis the Israeli-Arab conflict, the occupation, and Palestinian refugees.
+Prominent voices in the American literary and journalistic discourse called attention to the affinity between Oz and Yehoshua’s works and the authors themselves, and the political Left in Israel.
+Hebrew literature’s moral-humanist themes began to be predominantly described in terms of what they expressed vis-à-vis the Israeli-Arab conflict, the occupation, and Palestinian refugees.
 Taking a supportive, often admiring tone, these voices highlighted both the undermining of the national ethos and empathy for the Arab Other as standard motifs in contemporary Hebrew literature as a whole.
-In an essay written in 1970 for the progressive weekly The Nation, Jewish-American poet Macha Louis Rosenthal (following a visit to Israel) aligned the rise of the Israeli Left with the generation of young authors, but at the same time attributed a tendency for subversion and criticism to modern Hebrew literature in its entirety.
-Rosenthal explicitly sympathized with several young authors’ public activity and inclination toward ‘dovish’ compromises; and, while suggestively mocking Haim Gouri, a member of the older generation, by pointing to a “kind of idealistic patriotism that would seem […] an anachronism in Western countries,” also marked with appreciation the skeptical attitude toward the Zionist meta-narrative in Gouri’s novel The Chocolate Deal.
+In an essay written in December 1970 for the progressive weekly The Nation, Jewish-American poet Macha Louis Rosenthal (following a visit to Israel) aligned the rise of the Israeli Left with the generation of young authors, but at the same time implicitly assumed a tendency for subversion and criticism in modern Hebrew literature in its entirety.
+Rosenthal expressed sympathy for the young authors’ public activity and inclination toward ‘dovish’ compromises; and, while suggestively mocking Haim Gouri, a member of the older generation who held right-wing views regarding the occupied territories, by pointing to a “kind of idealistic patriotism that would seem […] an anachronism in Western countries,” also marked with appreciation the skeptical attitude toward the Zionist meta-narrative in Gouri’s novel The Chocolate Deal.

 Outside the literary milieu, articles dealing with Israeli politics and culture marked the new Israeli authors (led by Oz) as the principle voice challenging the institutional hegemony.
-Meyer Levin’s review in the New York Times (1977) of Howard Sachar’s A History of Israel epitomizes how writers on all matters pertaining to Israel cited these authors: Levin described Sachar’s political position as “closest to the socially critical Israeli authors, such as Aharon Megged, Amos Kenan, Yizhar Smilansky, Amos Oz, Avraham Yehoshua, Amos Elon, all of whom illuminate certain strains of guilt toward displaced Arabs.”
+Meyer Levin’s review in the New York Times, in August 1977, of Howard Sachar’s A History of Israel epitomizes how writers on all matters pertaining to Israel cited these authors: Levin described Sachar’s political position as “closest to the socially critical Israeli authors, such as Aharon Megged, Amos Kenan, Yizhar Smilansky, Amos Oz, Avraham Yehoshua, Amos Elon, all of whom illuminate certain strains of guilt toward displaced Arabs.”
 The implied premise that American readers would be more familiar with these authors than with a roster of political figures demonstrates the extent to which Hebrew literature and the Israeli Left were intertwined within the journalistic discourse on all levels, including mundane news items in which authors were identified with the Left and as spokespersons for the political opposition in Israeli society.
 Thus, in way of a self-nurturing pattern, the mentioning of Hebrew literature in political sections, interviews, news items, etc., guaranteed that the linkage between the writers and the Left would catch the attention of many readers.